-separator sheet.
+separator sheet

 The sheet of paper, blank or otherwise, that separates documents within a job.
 See also auxiliary sheet.

-server.
-(1) In Infoprint, the object that accepts configuration, management, and printing requests, performs the requested operations, and sends responses back as a result of the operation.
-See primary server, secondary server.
-(2) In TCP/IP, a system in a network that handles the requests of another system.
+server In InfoPrint, the object that accepts configuration, management, and printing requests, performs the requested operations, and sends responses back as a result of the operation.

+settable attribute

-settable attribute.
-See initially settable attribute, resettable attribute.
+See initially settable attribute, resettable

-severity.
+severity

 An indication of how serious an error condition is.

-- shared printer.
-A printer that can receive jobs from more than one system. - shell.
-In the AIX operating system, a command interpreter that acts as an interface between the user and the operating system.
-In Infoprint documentation, all shell examples use the Korn shell. - shift-out, shift-in code.
+In the AIX operating system, a command shell interpreter that acts as an interface between the user and the operating system.
+In InfoPrint documentation, all shell examples use the Korn shell.

+shift-out, shift-in code

 Control characters used to indicate the beginning and end of a string of double-byte, ideographic characters.

+shortest-job-first

-shortest-job-first.
-In Infoprint, a queuing technique where the next job assigned to the first position in the queue is the shortest job in the queue.
+In InfoPrint, a queuing technique where the next job assigned to the first position in the gueue is the shortest job in the queue.
 Contrast with deadline, FIFO (first-in-first-out), job-priority, and longest-job-first.

+shut down

-shut down.
-In Infoprint, to halt all server or actual destination processes without deleting the server or actual destination.
+In InfoPrint, the action used to halt all server or actual destination processes without deleting the server or actual destination.

-signature.
+signature

 A group of pages that are printed, folded, cut, and bound together.
 Manual placement of pages in the signature is determined using a folding dummy.